spidim/weather-forecast-app/README.md

 ### License - Proprietary
 Copyright - Spiros Dimopoulos <sdimopoulos@irisweb.gr>
+Co-author - Georgios Traianos <gtraiano@gmail.com>
-It is peovided as is without any guarantee for demonstration purposes solely.
+It is provided as is without any guarantee for demonstration purposes solely.
 Not to be redistributed in any form, copied or sold.